 Roundtrip Length: 2.4 miles

-Directions: From Metcalf Bottoms Picnic Area, drive across the one lane wooden bridge onto Wear Cove Gap Road.
+Directions: From Metcalf Bottoms Picnic Area, drive across the one-lane wooden bridge onto Wear Cove Gap Road.
 In approximately .5 miles you will see a gravel road on the right with a sign for the Little Greenbrier Schoolhouse.
-Follow the gravel road up to the school house parking area and the Little Brier Gap trailhead.
+Follow the gravel road up to the schoolhouse parking area and the Little Brier Gap trailhead.

 This wide gravel hiking trail cycles between a gradual incline and level surface.
 Because it used to be a gravel road, the path is nice and wide, which makes it a great choice for less experienced hikers.

 Throughout the 1930s Greenbrier families began selling their land to the government for the creation of the Great Smoky Mountains National Park.

-During this time, the government attempted to buy the 123 acres of Walker land for inclusion in park; however, the Walker sisters refused to sell until 1940.
+During this time, the government attempted to buy the 123 acres of Walker land for inclusion in the park; however, the Walker sisters refused to sell until 1940.